kbpositive/ProjectEuler/Project1/README.md

 It should be noted that the precision will need to increase with the value of the highest input since higher inputs will cause the angle of the slope near the x axis to decrease.

-# Solution

-The sum of all multiples of either 3 or 5 below 1000 is 233168.

 ## License

 This project is licensed under the MIT License.